Doing it the hard way. A short story of misguided intentions.

 Secondly, the rates had plummetted.
 For two reasons.
 We weren't in contact with any of our larger brand clients who had the bigger budgets and, at the same time, marketing had (and remains to this day) a race to cheaper, cheaper, cheaper, free.
 No longer could we run an inefficient business and get away with it.

 Lastly, I had changed.
 I had lost my confidence in our offering (it was a me-too offer).
 I had lost my confidence in marketing (it had all deflected to digital and lost sight of its 'core', in my opinion) and, most importantly, I had lost confidence in me.
 I was not the same person.
 I was scared.
 Scared of ending up broke and in a tent on a campsite again.
 Scared of looking an idiot again.
 Scared of getting ill again.
 Scared of not having enough money.
 Scared of ... well... everything.
-Not at a debilitating level.
-But at a low-level, nauseous, underbelly drone of knotted fear.
+Not at a 100% debilitating level.
+Just enough to leave nauseous, underbelly drone of knotted fear.
 I felt a fake.
 I felt I wasn't adding value anymore.
 And there was no room to screw up again.
-And, without any room to make mistakes... we do nothing.
-So, I did nothing.
+And, without any room to make mistakes...
+I did "almost nothing".
 Somehow, though, we still managed to trade.
 And I was even stashing a bit of money aside.... luckily!

 Pretty in Pink?

 Then, out of the blue, along came an opportunity to ditch it all.
-We partnered with someone else and set up a tech hub in Reading, UK, raised £140K in funding and the world looked great again.
+We partnered with someone else and set up a tech hub in Reading, UK, raised £140K in funding (which I had no access to) and the world looked great again.
 I was adding value, helping people and had a massive sense of purpose.
 I was riding high.
 All I can say is, though, do your due diligence before partnering with anyone.
-It all looked sparkly and pink and full of energy.
-It turned out to be divisive and full of bile.
+I didn't.
+I enthusiastically jumped from the frying pan into the fire.
 After 18 months of making a £1500/month loss and working 80 hour weeks (again), I bailed.
 I was broke (again).
-Any money we had saved up previously was gone.
+Any money I had saved up previously was gone.
 We had been sucked dry.
 Both our time and money had gone up in smoke.